BastilleBSD/bastille/docs/chapters/template.rst

 ie; `\"`)

-In addition to supporting template hooks, Bastille supports overlaying files into the jail.
+In addition to supporting template hooks, Bastille supports overlaying files into the container.
 This is done by placing the files in their full path, using the template directory as "/".

 An example here may help.
 Think of `bastille/templates/username/base`, our example template, as the root of our filesystem overlay.
-If you create an `etc/hosts` or `etc/resolv.conf` *inside* the base template directory, these can be overlayed into your jail.
+If you create an `etc/hosts` or `etc/resolv.conf` *inside* the base template directory, these can be overlayed into your container.

 Note: due to the way FreeBSD segregates user-space, the majority of your overlayed template files will be in `usr/local`.
 The few general exceptions are the `etc/hosts`, `etc/resolv.conf`, and `etc/rc.conf.local`.

-After populating `usr/local/` with custom config files that your jail will use, be sure to include `usr` in the template OVERLAY definition. eg;
+After populating `usr/local/` with custom config files that your container will use, be sure to include `usr` in the template OVERLAY definition. eg;

 .. code-block:: shell